deficollective/deficollective.github.io/content/english/blog/looking-back-first-year.md

 Next to the protocol reviews, our main arc for the year, we will of course continue to provide onchain support and offchain advising to relevant and critical DeFi protocols, as done since our inception, with the support we’ve provided to PoolTogether, Dyad, HAI, Diva and many more.
 In this second year, we want to focus particularly on delivering this support to nascent, even pre-market relevant protocols, as we realized this is where we can be the most impactful.

-To deliver on these two goals and more, we’ll be of course expanding the team of contributors further.
-We’re open to consider all kind of profiles for hires, as most current contributors essentially [created their own roles](https://deficollective.org/blog/contributing-to-the-collective/), yet **we’re particularly looking for two specific profiles**:
+To deliver on these two goals and more, we’ll be, of course, expanding the team of contributors further.
+We’re open to considering all kind of profiles for hires, as most current contributors essentially [created their own roles](https://deficollective.org/blog/contributing-to-the-collective/), yet **we’re particularly looking for two specific profiles**: